rgatkinson/audere/FluStudy/README.md

 In FluApi, copy .env.example to .env, and edit PII_DATABASE_URL and NONPII_DATABASE_URL in .env with your local database information.
 Once you have edited the .env file, run `yarn install`, `yarn setup`, and then `yarn start`.
 If the server started correctly, you should be able to open http://localhost:3000/about in a browser.

 To point the app to the server, run `yarn generate-access-key` from FluApi.
 In your FluStudy directory, copy .env_example to .env and paste in the access key information.
-Run `yarn start` in FluStudy.
+Run `yarn start-localapi` in FluStudy.
 You may need to hit shift-R in the console window to reload the cache for the environmental variables to take effect.

 ## Troubleshooting